WE-are-FPV/JeNo-5.1/README.md

 ## Blackbox

 Here is an overview of vibration distribution on the 3 axes for the JeNo "classic Freestyle."
-This is indeed the unfiltered gyro signal :
+This is indeed the unfiltered gyro signal for a 3 minutes freestyle flight :

 ![JeNo Blackbox](./images/JeNo_BB.jpg)